NSFF/VilloMap-Android-App/README.md

 * User location will be shown if given permission
 * Camera moves/zoom in to user location or one of the bicycle locations upon start up or data update.
 * Little button top right of the map to relocate to use location.
+* 1 Example of a Junit test but it is bugged as I need to correctly implement the mocking setup

 # Known Bugs

 * Unsure if user location will be updated if they move.
 (I tried implementing this, but had a lot of permission/version issues and eventually gave up)
 * There is currently no other language support except english
+* My Junit Example of testing the download and storing of the data has an 'android.os.Looper not mocked' error.

 # References
 I used several tutorials to help me during this project: